POP // CAN // CRIT

 TICKETS: Registration for POP // CAN // CRIT 2018 is now open!
 Register here.

-POP // CAN // CRIT 2018 will be hosting a live webinar of the symposium.
-Webinar registration for POP // CAN // CRIT 2018 will be available August 20, 2018.
+WEBINAR: POP // CAN // CRIT 2018 will be hosting a live webinar of the symposium.
 Click here for webinar registration.

 POP // CAN // CRIT 2018 attendees will be eligible to receive structured continuing education learning hours.
 Continuing Education Certificates of Attendance will be issued by the Royal Architectural Institute of Canada.
 Please consult your provincial association for the specific con ed requirements of your regulator.